 You can certainly fix orange hair with box dye.
 But the color you end up with might not be what you were going for.

-In this article, we are going to look at how to fix orange hair with box dye.
+In this article, we are going to look at how to fix orange hair with box dye and other solutions.
 We are also going to look at some other options that you can also use at home to fix your orange hair as alternatives to box dye.

 Why Does Hair Turn Orange When Bleached?